 The goal of the YMCA is to provide children with a setting that sets them up for success.
 If a child has a behavioral classroom aide, an Individual Educational Plan (IEP), or participates in a classroom providing specialized instruction, communication with the Program Director prior to enrollment in any Before and After School Enrichment or Camp program is required in order to determine how to best serve the child and establish consistency between school, home and Y programs.
 An aide will be required during Y hours for any child who has a classroom aide.

 Due to limited staff availability, the Y will not always be able to provide a staff designated as a one on one aide.
 If a YMCA/DCYF qualified staff is available, payment for their wages are the responsibility of the parent and can be paid either through DSHS or private pay arrangements.
 We understand that there are varying types and degrees of aides and we are happy to discuss your individual circumstance, prior to registration.

-If your child has an IEP related to behavior through their school district, please supply a copy to the Family Enrichment office as soon as it is complete and available to you.
+If your child has an IEP related to behavior through their school district, please supply a copy to the Before and After School Enrichment office as soon as it is complete and available to you.
+The YMCA will support all students that are dual language learners through collaboration with the family, school and district, and community resources.
+We will provide staff that can speak that same language, when possible.